Back to Guides

 Track partial payments carefully

-The 50% threshold matters.
-You need to know exactly what has been paid and what is still owed, updated in real-time as payments come in.
+The 50% threshold will matter once it is in force.
+Either way, know exactly what has been paid and what is still owed, updated in real-time as payments come in.

 Set calendar reminders